Schedule Appointment: 501-227-5240

 - Nuclear Medicine Study

-Your results will be classified into one of the following categories:
+Your results will be classified into one of three categories; Normal, Osteopenia or Osteoporosis.

 National Osteoporosis Foundation (NOF) Guideline recommendations for all people with T-score of -1.5 and below with risk factors, or -2.0 and below without risk factors the following: